aalmeidasilva/RSA-OpenMP-MPI/README.md

-# COMP464-Final-Project
-High Performance Computing RSA Algorithm
+# High Performance RSA Algorithm using OpenMP and MPI

 # Compiling